malstraem/arinc424.net/readme.md

 - .NET 9 SDK
 - `dotnet build`

+> [!NOTE]
 The project actively uses the Roslyn API to generate converters of specification terms to internal types.
 Use a suitable IDE to view the generated code.